-Pour a package of Kool-Aid in the tank of your toilet and don’t flush it for an hour.
+Pour a package of dark-colored Kool-Aid, like grape or strawberry, in the tank of your toilet and don’t flush it for an hour.
 Then, check your toilet bowl.
-If you see colored water in it, you know you have a slow leak that’s wasting water — and money.
+If you the water changes color, you know you have a slow leak that’s wasting water — and money.
 Fortunately, you can usually fix these leaks easily and cheaply.

 6. Get More Ink Out of Your Printer

 If your printer is out of black ink or toner, change the text color to dark blue — you’ll be able to print a couple more times before purchasing a refill.
 Additionally, avoid thick, ink-wasting fonts in favor of slimmer ones like Arial and Courier New.

 If you’re still using your first savings account, chances are you’re getting a low-interest rate.
 The national average savings account interest rate is 0.09% APY, as of Feb.
 18, 2019 according to the FDIC.
 With a rate like that you’d only earn about $22 on a $25,000 balance … which isn’t much.
 Compare that with the CIT Bank Savings Builder Account, for example, which offers a 2.45% APY if you make at least one monthly deposit of $100 or more or maintain a minimum balance of $25,000.
 In two years, you’ll have earned more than $1,000 in interest on your $25,000 balance just by depositing it in one of the best bank accounts.
 Failing to open a high-interest savings account means you’re saying “no thanks” to free money — and why would you do that?